-Faced with mounting criticism of an exclusionary policy that displaced communities around national parks, conservation organizations over the world have come up with a number of variants on the same theme-local communities needed to be provided with a stake in the conservation process if it were to have any chance of success (Wells and Brandon, 1992).
+Faced with mounting criticism of an exclusionary policy that displaced communities around national parks, international conservation organisations have come up with a number of variants on the same theme: local communities needed to be provided with a stake in the conservation process if it were to have any chance of success (Wells & Brandon 1992).
 In India this took the form of ecodevelopment.
 According to the logic of ecodevelopment, local communities would be provided alternative means of livelihood through a variety of development initiatives.
 This would arguably reduce their dependence on resources within protected areas.
-Eight National Parks were chosen as sites for experimentation in the country.
-The projects enjoyed the support of the Global Environment Facility (GEF).
-Prior to that however, the World Bank provided funds for two pilot sites-the Great Himalayan National Park (henceforth GHNP), Himachal Pradesh, and the Kalakkaad Mundantarai Tiger Reserve, Tamil Nadu (Mahanty, 2002; World Bank, 1994, 1996; Singh, 1997; Pandey and Wells, 1997).
+Eight national parks were chosen as sites for experimentation in the country.
+The projects enjoyed the support of the Global Environment Facility.
+Prior to that, however, the World Bank provided funds for two pilot sites: the Great Himalayan National Park (henceforth GHNP), Himachal Pradesh, and the Kalakad Mundanthurai Tiger Reserve, Tamil Nadu (World Bank 1994, 1996; Pandey & Wells 1997; Singh 1997; Mahanty 2002).
 Ecodevelopment came to GHNP in 1994.
-Over the course of the next five years, approximately 70 million Rupees (US\$ 2.2 million) were spent as part of ecodevelopment, research, and management activities in GHNP-all part of a loan from the World Bank.
+Over the course of the next 5 years, approximately 70 million rupees (US\$ 2.2 million) were spent as part of ecodevelopment, research and management activities in GHNP; all part of a loan from the World Bank.
 Since ecodevelopment was pursued in the name of the people, and required their cooperation, it was to be implemented through the agency of 'village ecodevelopment committees (VEDCs)' formed at the level of a few villages.

-Nearly a year before the ecodevelopment funds arrived, news about the project had been filtering down to the villages, raising hopes and political noise.
+Nearly a year before the ecodevelopment funds arrived, news about the project had been filtering down to the villages, raising hopes and political manoeuvrings.
 By early 1995, with the money in the state kitty, decibel levels in local politics had risen sharply.
-Through political and kinship networks, the word was out that resources from the new development project and exclusively for the consumption of villages around the National Park were up for grabs.
-Local politicians, particularly Congress leader Sat Prakash Thakur, were the most voluble, eager to apportion credit for the yet-to-happen development of the region.
+Through political and kinship networks, the word was out that resources from the new project were available exclusively for use in villages around the national park.
+Local politicians, particularly Congress leader Sat Prakash Thakur, were the most voluble, eager to apportion credit for the development of the region.
 Sat Prakash Thakur was then a member of the Himachal Pradesh Legislative Assembly from the Banjar constituency, roughly half of which was included in the project area.
-He was also Cabinet Minister for Horticulture.
-The bonhomie percolated down the political and bureaucratic rungs, and officials and politicians started promising all manner of benefits to the only too willing local villagers.
-Without a clue as to the details of the project, networks were being activated throughout the ecodevelopment zone to access that money.
+He was also a cabinet minister for horticulture.
+The excitement percolated down the political and bureaucratic rungs, and officials and politicians started promising all manner of benefits to the only too willing local villagers.
+Without a clue as to the details of the project, political networks were being activated throughout the ecodevelopment zone to access that money.